hungaikev/tech-blog/_posts/2017-01-15-postgres-flink-sink.md

 ---
-title: Writing to PostgreSQL from Apache Flink®
+title: Writing to PostgreSQL from Apache Flink
-description:
+description: How to write a custom data sink
+author: Kathleen Sharp
-tags: Apache Flink®, PostgreSQL
+tags: Apache Flink, PostgreSQL
 layout: article
 ---